-The proposed budget uses a 2.05% municipal tax increase; however, individual tax levies will be dependent on property assessments.
-Without moving recycling to utilities, this increase would be closer to 5%.
+The proposed budget will use a 2.5% municipal tax increase over the original 2020 budget; however, individual tax levies will be dependent on property assessments.

 This is a proposal only and both Administration and Council will continue to work on possible adjustments and recommendations prior to the finalization of the budget in December.

 Residents will have a chance to have a say in the budget process through the budget engagement tool being launched at the end of the month.
 This will be available at www.edson.ca/budget.

 The engagement tool will take residents through the budget, provide information, and allow taxpayers to indicate their preferred allocation of tax dollars.
 There is also opportunity to provide general feedback for each department.
 That information will then be compiled and presented to Council prior to final budget approval.

 For the 2022 Budget this tool is anticipated to be launched earlier in the year to receive feedback prior to the budget workshop.

 In the meantime, the 2021 Budget Workshop is available to view by following the links below.